Worship at Our Church – What You Can Expect

 Washroom Facilities

 If you need a washroom while you’re here, proceed out the door to your right (as you sit in the main part of the church).
-Proceed down the hallway, and there’s a small corridor on your right leading to women’s and men’s washrooms.
-There’s also a drinking water dispenser in that main hallway.
+Continue down the hallway, and there’s a small corridor on your right leading to women’s and men’s washrooms.
 Don’t feel awkward about going out of the main church that way if you need to; people have been in the habit of doing it for years!

 Guestbook